tulibraries/tulflow/README.md

 If you make any updates or additions to this repository, a release will need to be created in order for the related Airflow DAGS to pick it up.

 Releases are currently managed by PyPi and this project can be found [here](https://pypi.org/project/tulflow/).
+In order for releases to be pushed to PyPi, you will need to update ```setup.py``` with the new version number.

 Within your DAG project, you will need to update the Pipfile to use the latest version of Tulflow.